adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.24 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 5.0.
+* Updated the copyright date from 2017 to 2018.
+* Fixed an inconsequential error message that was showing when saving the widget.
+* Linted the entire AdPlugg_Widget class to meet all WP coding standards.

 = 1.9.23 =
 * Moved the Facebook Options page help to a class (instead of a global function).